 - Rob Pfaltzgraff is a member of the Producers Guild of America and has served as the president of the Moving Picture Institute (MPI) since its founding in 2005.
 He has led the organization from its initial founding into a multimillion-dollar production company and talent incubator that creates high-impact films designed to entertain, inspire, and educate audiences with captivating stories about human freedom.
 He manages the overall operations of MPI, including the production of MPI Original Films, which have won several industry awards, and MPI’s talent development program that has supported hundreds of up-and-coming filmmakers.
 He has successfully raised and overseen tens of millions of dollars in financing for MPI’s award-winning productions.

 Rob has dozens of producer credits on award-winning films including lead producer on the narrative feature film Pinball: The Man Who Saved the Game, starring Mike Faist (BAFTA-nominated) and Crystal Reed, and Miss Virginia starring Emmy® winner Uzo Aduba, Golden Globe® nominee Matthew Modine, and Academy Award Nominee Aunjanue Ellis.
-Rob’s producer credits also include the feature-length documentary Project Home (Official Selection Heartland International Film Festival), the digital series We’re Doing Good (Official Selection SXSW), the short film A Piece of Cake starring Rich Sommer (Official Selection Tribeca Film Festival, Nominated for Best Narrative Short).
+Rob’s producer credits also include the feature-length documentary Project Home (Official Selection Heartland International Film Festival), the digital series We’re Doing Good (Official Selection SXSW), and the short film A Piece of Cake starring Rich Sommer (Official Selection Tribeca Film Festival, Nominated for Best Narrative Short).
 In addition, Rob served as co-executive producer on the feature documentary The Dissident (Official Selection Sundance Film Festival, BAFTA-nominated).

 He is the lead producer on all MPI Original Films managing all aspects of development, production, and distribution making all key creative and business decisions.
 Rob is currently developing and producing several forthcoming short and feature-length MPI Original Films.

 Nick Reid is a member of the Producers Guild of America and the Moving Picture Institute’s executive vice president responsible for shaping and executing fundraising strategy, collaborating as a producer on MPI Original productions, and serving as the treasurer.
-His executive producer credits include Pinball: The Man Who Saved the Game starring Mike Faist (BAFTA-nominated) and Crystal Reed; Miss Virginia starring Emmy® winner Uzo Aduba, Golden Globe® nominee Matthew Modine, and Academy Award Nominee Aunjanue Ellis; the short film A Piece of Cake starring Rich Sommer (Official Selection Tribeca Film Festival, Nominated for Best Narrative Short); the short film The Perfect One; the digital series We’re Doing Good (Official Selection SXSW), and the feature-length documentary Project Home (Official Selection Heartland International Film Festival).
+His executive producer credits include Pinball: The Man Who Saved the Game starring Mike Faist (BAFTA-nominated) and Crystal Reed; Miss Virginia starring Emmy® winner Uzo Aduba, Golden Globe® nominee Matthew Modine, and Academy Award Nominee Aunjanue Ellis; the short film A Piece of Cake starring Rich Sommer (Official Selection Tribeca Film Festival, Nominated for Best Narrative Short); the short film The Perfect One; the digital series We’re Doing Good (Official Selection SXSW); and the feature-length documentary Project Home (Official Selection Heartland International Film Festival).
 Nick is currently developing and producing several forthcoming short and feature-length MPI Original Films.
 He is a graduate of Indiana Wesleyan University and holds a certificate in management from Georgetown University.
 Prior to joining MPI, Nick was the executive vice president of a nonprofit organization where he oversaw development operations and student leadership development programs.

-- Lana Link, is a member of the Producers Guild of America and the Moving Picture Institute’s senior vice president.
+- Lana Link is a member of the Producers Guild of America and the Moving Picture Institute’s senior vice president.
 She works with the executive staff to acquire, develop, and produce MPI Original Films.
 She also works with filmmakers in MPI’s talent development programs and runs MPI masterclasses.
 Her various producer credits include the short film A Piece of Cake starring Rich Sommer (Official Selection Tribeca Film Festival, Nominated for Best Narrative Short), the digital series We’re Doing Good (Official Selection SXSW), feature-length documentaries Los Últimos Frikis and Project Home (Official Selection Heartland International Film Festival), and feature narratives Pinball: The Man Who Saved the Game starring Mike Faist (BAFTA-nominated) and Crystal Reed and Miss Virginia starring Emmy® winner Uzo Aduba, Golden Globe® nominee Matthew Modine, and Academy Award Nominee Aunjanue Ellis.
 Lana served as co-executive producer on feature documentary The Dissident (Official Selection Sundance Film Festival, BAFTA-nominated).
 Lana is currently developing and producing several forthcoming short and feature-length MPI Original Films.

 She is a graduate of the University of Chicago and a former Fulbright grant recipient in Vienna, Austria.
 She earned her JD from Pepperdine University School of Law and her certificate in independent producing from UCLA Extension.
 Lana is an associate member of the International Academy of Digital Arts and Sciences.